 Galápagos and Cocos Islands.
 They have diverged from the original

-colonizing species to give rise to around 15 species that differ in their morphology and
+colonizing species to give rise to around 15 species in four genera.

 Darwin did not recognize their common origin, but was rather informed of this fact by his colleague John Gould.

 I experienced a bit of a revelation myself in learning that Darwin's

 "finches" are no longer classified as true finches, but rather as tanagers!